khx0/mpl-benchmarks/agenda.md

 # Agenda

+* create a 2d image matrix class which has the following members
+	* xVals (centerd pixel coordinate)
+    * yVals (Centered pixel coordinate)

 * Update code base using type hints.
 I do not see a reason to provide python < 3.5 compatibility.

 * Provide mpl and python env settings for reproducability (e.g. set up a corresponding *.yml file)